AGiannoutsos/car_racer_gym/README.md

 2. You can check for detailed information about these three RL algorithms here [README](https://github.com/spympr/car_racer_gym/tree/), where we analyzed them each one seperately.
 Also, it includes information about our experiments and setup and conclusions of them.

-3. In folder [Results](https://github.com/spympr/car_racer_gym/tree/main/Results) you can select whichever RL algorithm you prefer in order to observe all experiment's charts and evaluation performance's videos, that we managed to make, with different number of timesteps.
+3. In folder [Videos](https://github.com/spympr/car_racer_gym/tree/main/Videos) you can select whichever RL algorithm you prefer in order to observe all evaluation performance's videos, that we managed to make, with different number of timesteps.

 ## Deep Q-Network (DQN)